 Without exception, every child at St Brigid’s is valued.
 We recognise that all children are unique and we are committed to ensuring that we meet their needs.
 At St Brigid’s we discover the individual potential of every child within a caring and mutually supportive environment.
 As a Roman Catholic school, we are committed to developing an inclusive ethos, underpinned by policies and practice.
 These are maintained and developed by the Special Education Needs Co-ordinator (SENCO) in collaboration with the Senior Leadership Team, liaising with the SEN Governor, parents and families.

-At St Brigid’s RC, the role of SENCO is carried out by our Inclusion Leader, Sarah Day.
+At St Brigid’s RC, the role of SENCO is carried out by our Inclusion Leader, Ciara Griffin.

 Definition of Special Educational Needs (SEN):